vatesfr/xen-orchestra/@xen-orchestra/backups/docs/VM backups/README.md

     # Used for a specific VM
     [VmId]: Settings

-  # For replication jobs, indicates which SRs to use
+  # indicates which SRs to use for replication jobs.
+Can be empty.
   srs: IdPattern

-  # Here for historical reasons
+  # Here for historical reasons, xapi to remote or xapi to xapi
   type: 'backup'

   # Indicates which VMs to backup/replicate